Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization

 In the following, we explain how to decode under the circuit-level noise using the integer programming decoder, where the decoding problem is formulated as an integer programming problem.
 The decoding formulation is an extension of that in the phenomenological noise model provided in Ref.~\cite{PhysRevResearch.6.013092}.
 Here, we explain only the decoding of $X$ errors, but the decoding of $Z$ errors is also performed using the same algorithm.
 In this decoder, errors and syndrome values are represented as binary variables.
-Here, we define the binary variable $u^{(t)}_v \in \{0,1\}$ as the cumulative data error that has occurred in the qubit at the vertex $v$ until time $t$, and the binary variable $r^{(t)}_f \in \{0,1 \}$ as the measurement error occurred on the face $f$ at time $t$.
+Here, we define the binary variable $u^{(t)}_v \in \{0,1\}$ as the cumulative data error that has occurred on the qubit at vertex $v$ until time $t$, and the binary variable $r^{(t)}_f \in \{0,1 \}$ as the measurement error occurred on the face $f$ at time $t$.
 Then, we can express the measured syndrome value on the face $f$ at time $t$ as the binary value $s^{(t)}_f \in \{0,1\}$:

-The syndrome difference between time $t$ and time $t-1$, i.e., $s^{(t)}_f \oplus s^{(t-1)}_f$ detects the data errors occured at time $t$.
+The syndrome difference between time $t$ and time $t-1$, i.e., $s^{(t)}_f \oplus s^{(t-1)}_f$ detects the data errors occurred at time $t$.
 Thus, the equation that the syndrome values should satisfy is given as follows:

 where the binary variable $x^{(t)}_v \in \{0,1\}$ denotes newly occuring data error at time $t$, which corresponds to the XOR of $u^{(t)}_v$ and $u^{(t-1)}_v$.
+If $x^{(t)}_v = 1$, it indicates that a data error has newly occurred on the corresponding data qubit at time $t$.
+Conversely, if $x^{(t)}_v = 0$, it indicates that a data error has not newly occurred on the corresponding data qubit at time $t$.
 By setting weights for each error and minimizing the weighted number of errors satisfying Eq.~\eqref{ip_const}, it is possible to decode based on an error probability distribution.
 Thus, the decoding problem under the circuit-level noise is formulated as an integer programming problem as follows:

 Here, $w_v^{(t)}$ and $w_f^{(t)}$ are weights for data errors and measurement errors, respectively.
 Conventionally, they are defined as follows \cite{planar}: